PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 09:45:28
+Last updated: 2024-04-09 09:46:05
-Random Quote: If I now change my past, I will change who I am right now - The Stranger
+Random Quote: The purpose of war is peace. - Pablo Escobar